Omkhare632/Drone_simulation_from_scratch/Getting started with Ardupilot and QGRoundcontrol.md

 git checkout Copter-3.6
 git submodule update --init --recursive
 ```
-> Encountered an error in above code ?
+> Encountered an error in the above code ?
 > __[We have your back ](https://github.com)__
 #### Dependencies for Ardupilot
 ```